skiggety/skiggety-utils/README.md

 - [todo](bin/todo) - Show and lint TODO's, sorted by number of votes. <!-- (IGNORE_TODO) --> This has evolved to suit my own usage.
 Basically I vote when something bugs me and this program shows me what I have wanted the most over time so I can work on that.
-- [sleep-verbose](bin/sleep-verbose) - like 'sleep' but with a visual countdown.
+- [sleep-verbose](bin/sleep-verbose) - like 'sleep' but with a visual countdown, because I want details if I have to wait.
 - [vimwhich](bin/vimwhich) - quickly edit files that are in your path (and new files)

 ## TODO list <!-- IGNORE_TODO -->